PWC Buying Guide: Jet Skis, WaveRunners & More

 - Maintenance: New or used, you’ll eventually need to have your Jet Ski, Sea-Doo or WaveRunner repaired or serviced.
 Make sure you keep up on any requirements set by warranties and perform routine maintenance when necessary.

 - Accessories: You can use a PWC immediately after purchasing it, but we suggest buying a few helpful accessories first.
 Pick up a few life jackets to keep riders safe.
-You should also consider purchasing covers to keep your PWC safe during transport and storage.
+You should also consider buying covers to keep your PWC safe during transport and storage.
 If you want to use your watercraft for fishing or exploring, a marine GPS unit is a convenient resource to have on hand.
 Though not a necessity, a mountable camera like a GoPro lets you relive your ride onshore.

 Beginner Jet Skier Tips, Tricks and Advice